diogo0001/star-wars-movies/README.md

  - [HTML](https://www.w3schools.com/html/default.asp) - for page structure.
  - [CSS](https://www.w3schools.com/css/default.asp) - for styles.

-The data fetching were done with axios, one JS library for this porpouse.
+The data fetching was done with axios, one JS library for this porpouse.

-A simple backend script were done in Node.js just to deploy the page on Heroku.
+A simple backend script was done in Node.js just to deploy the page on Heroku.

 ## Dependencies